 The cottage has a small enclosed garden partly laid to lawn and with patio table and chairs.
 The garden extends across a farm track to a stream, with woodland and seating areas and views across the valley to woods and hills beyond.
-There are some walking routes from the door, but these are predominately on rural lanes.
+There are some walking routes from the door, predominately on rural lanes.

 Guests of Bramley Cottage have access to a fantastic BBQ Lodge (by arrangement with the owners) allowing you to have a BBQ whatever the weather, winter or summer.
 Some of the seating can be converted to sleeping spaces if you have slightly older children who might like a night outside.